abdul23lm/freelancer-web-ci-management-system/README.md

-# management-information-system-for-design-services-web
+# freelancer-web-ci-management-system
-Management Information System For Design Services Web Using Codeigniter
+Freelancer Web Management System Using Codeigniter

 # The technology used in the system
 - PHP versi 5.6.28